Organ concerto (Bach): Concerto in D minor, BWV 596

 Second movement.
 The dense chordal writing in the three introductory bars of the Grave is unusual and departs from Vivaldi's specification of "Adagio e spiccato".
 Bach adapted the fugue to the organ as follows: the pedal does not play the bass line of the original allegro but has an accompanying role, rather than being a separate voice in the fugue; the writing does not distinguish between soloists and ripieno; parts are frequently redistributed; and extra semiquaver figures are introduced, particularly over the prolonged pedal point concluding the piece.
 The resulting fugue is smoother than the original, which is distinguished by its clearly delineated sections.
 Williams (2003) remarks that the way Vivaldi inverts the fugue subject must have appealed to Bach.

 Third movement.
 The scoring for organ in the ritornello and solo episodes of this movement—a form of Siciliano—is unusual in Bach's writing for organ.
 The widely spaced chords that accompany the solo melody in the original are replaced by simple chords in the left hand.
 For Griepenkerl, the sweetness of the melody reflected the tender personality of Wilhelm Friedemann.

 Fourth movement.
 The last movement of Op.3, No.11 is composed in ritornello A–B–A form.
 In the opening bars the first and second violins play in tutti the opening theme with its repeated quavers and clashing dissonances.
 Bach used the same theme for the opening chorus of his cantata Ich hatte viel Bekümmernis, BWV 21, first performed on 17 June 1714, shortly before ill health forced Prince Johann Ernst to leave Weimar for treatment in Bad Schwalbach.

 Although each return of the theme with its chromatic falling bass accompaniment is instantly recognizable, Bach's allotting of parts between the two manuals (Oberwerk and Rückpositiv) can occasionally obscure Vivaldi's sharp distinction between solo and ripieno players.
 Various elements of Vivaldi's string writing, that would normally be outside Bach's musical vocabulary for organ compositions, are included directly or with slight adaptations in Bach's arrangement.
-As well as the dissonant suspensions in the opening quaver figures, these include quaver figures in parallel thirds, descending chromatic fourths, and rippling semidemiquavers and semiquavers in the left hand as an equivalent for the tremolo string accompaniment.
+As well as the dissonant suspensions in the opening quaver figures, these include quaver figures in parallel thirds, descending chromatic fourths, and rippling demisemiquavers and semiquavers in the left hand as an equivalent for the tremolo string accompaniment.
 Towards the end of the piece, Bach fills out the accompaniment in the final virtuosic semiquaver solo episode by adding imitative quaver figures in the lower parts.
-Williams (2003) compares the dramatic ending—with its chromatic fourths descending in the pedal part—to that of the keyboard Sinfonia in D minor, BWV 779.
+Williams (2003) compares the dramatic ending—with its chromatic fourths descending in the pedal part—to that of the keyboard Sinfonia in D minor, BWV 790.

-Concerto in E-flat major, BWV 597
+Concerto in E major, BWV 597

 Probably neither composed nor transcribed by Bach, and rather a trio sonata, by a composer of a later generation, than a concerto.
+There are two movements: